Trail Projects

 Fort Wayne Trails Activities: The most important section of trail in our community’s history will soon be built.
 A critical 1.6 miles of the Pufferbelly Trail is needed in order to connect our trail system.
 Currently, there are approximately 85 miles of trails south of Coliseum Boulevard, and approximately 30 miles of trails north of Washington Center Road.
 Much like the “golden spike” that completed the transcontinental railroad and allowed the country to connect from east to west in the 19th century, our “golden spike section” will create a network of 115 miles of interconnected trails.
 At its completion, all but 10 miles of our county-wide system will be interconnected.
 Fort Wayne Trails is fundraising for the local matching dollars needed for this project.
 The City of Fort Wayne will build this connecting section of trail between Washington Center Road and the Glenbrook Shopping area.
 The project will include a crossing at Coliseum Boulevard and a sidewalk to Glenbrook Square.

 The City of Fort Wayne has received a $2.7 million dollar Next Level Trails grant for this project.
-Currently working on right of way and appraisals.
-The project is planned to be bid in the winter of 2023.
+Currently working on the right of way and appraisals.
+Pursuing condemnation with two final parcels, finalizing landscaping, amenities, and trail hub design.
+Project is planned to be bid in March 2024.

 Union Chapel Trail – Corbin Road to Auburn Road (1.5mi)